 Universalism Emblem

-As a whole (please excuse the pun!), Universalism rejects the concept of salvation through Christ's sacrifice.
-Yet their emblem includes the cross, which is the recognized symbol of Christ's sacrifice.
+As a whole (please excuse the pun), Universalism rejects the concept of salvation through Christ's sacrifice.

-The prominence of the cross in their emblem is minimised, to emphasize that Christianity is not the only religion in the universe.
+The cross is generally recognized as a symbol of Christ's sacrifice.
+The prominence of the cross in their emblem is minimised, emphasizing that Christianity is not the only religion in the universe.

 Universalism respects the religion of Jesus; but does not profess the religion about Jesus (mainstream Christianity), where 'Christ' is the Son of God who died for our sins (see meaning of the Cross).
 By contrast, the Jesus of Universalism is similar to the Jesus of Islam; a great prophet.